Resources for Authors

 - Proposed time-frame

-Once the book proposal is accepted, the editor (editor and/ or authors or co-authors) will be asked to go through the terms and conditions and to be prepared to provide any additional information.
-The editor or authors should follow the writing instructions strictly (here) and double check the content before final submission.
-All authors and co-authors should submit a copyright form allowing publication of their book / textbook/ magazine / booklet / dissertation/ work report/ etc. with WFL Publisher Ltd.
+Once the proposal of a book is accepted, the editor and/ or authors or co-authors will be required go through the terms and conditions after which they will prepare to provide any additional information.
+The editor and/or authors or co-authors would follow the writing instructions strictly and carefully (here) by double checking the content before final submission.
+All authors and co-authors will submit a copyright form allowing publication of their book / textbook/ magazine / booklet / dissertation/ work report/ etc. with WFL Publisher Ltd.

-WFL Publisher will sign a contract with the book editor before starting the work.
+WFL Publisher will sign a contract with the book editor before the work commences.

-We look forward to reading your ideas and research!
+We look forward to reading your ideas and research work!

 Propose a new journal